jsmoriss/adobe-xmp-for-wp/readme.txt

 Tested Up To: 5.5.1
 Stable Tag: 1.5.0

-Read Adobe XMP / IPTC information from Media Library and NextGEN Gallery images, using a Shortcode or PHP Class Method.
+Provides Adobe XMP / IPTC information from Media Library or NextGEN Gallery images using a shortcode or PHP class method.

 == Description ==